petrabarus/aws-cicd-cdk-workshop/content/2-workshop/5-creating-build-pipeline.md

   }

   createCodeCommitRepository() {
-    this.codeRepository = new codecommit.Repository(this, 'Repository', {
+    this.codeRepository = new codecommit.Repository(this, 'CodeRepository', {
       repositoryName: 'MyRepository'
     });
   }